Victorian Athletic League

-History of Professional Running
+History of professional running

-The oldest professional carnival in Victoria is the Maryborough Gift which celebrated its 155th anniversary on New years Day 2016.
+The oldest professional carnival in Victoria is the Maryborough Gift which celebrated its 162nd anniversary on New years Day 2025.

-Present Day Professional Footrunning
+Present day professional footrunning

 Australia's best known footrace is the Stawell Gift, held at Easter since 1878.
 The other major carnival that has been run continuously for more than 100 years is the Burnie Gift in Tasmania.
 It was first run in 1885.

 The status as the richest carnival was challenged for a time in NSW with the running of the Botany Bay Gift Carnival which, in the 1990s. boasts total prize money of $120,000 and $70,000 for its main race with a $50,000 first prize.
 The excellent event, however, faded from the scene when sponsorship became difficult to maintain.

 The Stawell Carnival has a total prize money pool of $90,000.
 The main race, the Stawell Gift, is over 120m and the winner receives $40, 000.

 There are many other carnivals and events conducted under handicap foot-running conditions throughout the nation each year.